Analysis: Brazil banks, pressured to lend more, cut costs instead

 For years, bankers paid little attention to efficiency since borrowers were charged average annual lending rates above 40 percent and government debt yielded fabulous returns.

-Banks in Brazil face high overhead largely due to the low average maturity of their loan books, rigid labor costs and high taxes.
+Banks in Brazil face high overhead largely due to the low average maturity of their loan books, rigid labour costs and high taxes.

 As a result, they lagged global peers in cost efficiency.
 Expenses in Brazil represented 6 percent of assets last year, compared with 3 percent in the United States and 1.5 percent in Europe, according to Goldman Sachs Group Inc estimates.